hunter154321/2022HPC-Genie-LAMMPS/README.md

-# Thus repository tracks the progress of our HPC in the City: Dallas '23 Hackathon project.
+# HPC in the City: Dallas '23 Hackathon project.

 # Team Genie